GSA-TTS/identity-handbook/_articles/infrastructure-acceptance-criteria.md

 ---
-title: "Acceptance Criteria for DevOps PRs/Issues"
+title: "Acceptance Criteria for Infrastructure PRs/Issues"
-description: "Detailed guide on how to file Issues and Pull Requests for the Login.gov DevOps Team."
+description: "Detailed guide on how to file Issues and Pull Requests for the Login.gov Infrastructure Team."
 layout: article
 redirect_from:
-category: DevOps
+category: Infrastructure
 ---

 ## Overview